CraftAcademyLabs/ca_course/ionic/results_tables.md

 ###Assessment

-The following normative data, Cooper (1968)[1], is available for this test:
+The following normative data is available for this test: